 Our La Grave off piste ski holiday offers a great week of backcountry skiing in the legendary freeride mecca of La Grave.
 Some people wonder why anyone would want to go on a ski holiday to a place with just one long lift, no pistes at all and a huge mountain side covered in open powder fields, chutes and trees.
 Sounds good to us!

-This is a real backcountry ski week.
+This is a proper backcountry ski week.
 Using uplift and ski touring kit, we ski the best runs in La Grave, as well as making frequent visits to nearby resorts in order to catch the best possible snow.
 Skinning and boot tracking to access untracked terrain are a regular feature of these weeks – we do far more than just off piste skiing using the lifts!

 This is an intermediate to advanced level trip.
 To take part you should be at Fitness Level 2 and Tech Level 3-4 depending on the group (see our Fitness/Experience guidelines below).
 Touring experience useful but not essential.
 Type of ascent: 80% uplift and 20% skinning.